myreen/tda283_website/pages/project.md

 What remains is a definition of the format string `@fstr` as a global constant (`\0A` is `\\n`), the `getelementpointer` instruction that returns a pointer to the beginning of the format string and a call to `printf` with the result value.
-Note that the call to `printInt` has been inlined, i.e. replaced by a call to `printf`; so linking includes optimizations across files.
+Note that the call to `printInt` has been inlined, i.e., replaced by a call to `printf`; so linking includes optimizations across files.

 We can now run `a.out.bc` using the just-in-time compiler `lli`.
 Or, if we prefer, we can produce native assembly code with `llc`.
-On my x86 machine, this gives
+On a x86 machine, this gives

 ```asm
         .text